Beth Chapman: Career

 Beth and Duane Chapman operated Da'Kine Bail Bonds together.

 Chapman starred in reality television shows alongside her husband Duane Chapman, most notably Dog the Bounty Hunter which originally was released in late 2004 and lasted 8 seasons until 2012.
 Chapman's final series was Dog's Most Wanted which was being filmed in 2019; she died while the show was being produced.
 Dog's Most Wanted features Beth getting the news of her terminal cancer and her fight with it over time before her death.
 The final episode is dedicated to her memory.

 Illness and death

 Beth Chapman was diagnosed with stage two throat cancer in September 2017, which initially went into remission; however, the disease later spread to her lungs.
 In early 2019, Chapman began filming their new show, Dog's Most Wanted, and on June 22, during production, she was hospitalized and placed in a medically induced coma at The Queen's Medical Center in Honolulu, where she later died from complications from the illness on June 26.
 According to her death certificate, her ashes were scattered at sea.
-In the final episode of Dog's Most Wanted, this event was shown along with footage from her memorial services in Hawaii and Colorado.
+This event was shown in the final episode of Dog's Most Wanted, along with footage from her memorial services in Hawaii and Colorado.